UPPMAX/uppmax4DL/docs/DL_exercises.md

         ??? tip "Answer"

-                * Install matplotlib and seaborn and start an interactive snowy session:
+            - Install matplotlib and seaborn and start an interactive snowy session:

             ```console
                 source torch_env/bin/acivate
                 pip install matplotlib seaborn
                 interactive -A uppmax2025-3-5 -M snowy -p node -N 1 -t 1:01:00 --gres=gpu:1
                 source torch_env/bin/acivate
                 jupyter notebook --ip 0.0.0.0 --no-browser
             ```
-                * Then tunnel:
+            - Then tunnel:
                 `ssh -L 8888:s123:8888 username@rackham.uppmax.uu.se`

-                * Copy the localhost url and paste it in your browser
+            - Copy the localhost url and paste it in your browser

 ### Cache management

 * By default HF will install the models and temp files to yur `$HOME` folde which is rather limited to 32 GB and 300k files.
 * To avoid that, you can set `HF_HOME` and `HF_HUB_CACHE` variables to your project folder.
-Follow instructions on https://huggingface.co/docs/transformers/en/installation?cpu-only=PyTorch#cache-directory.
+[Follow instructions on HuggingFace's documentation](https://huggingface.co/docs/transformers/en/installation?cpu-only=PyTorch#cache-directory).

 <!-- ## Doing installations